rachkat/interactive-data-visualization-r/README.md

 # Interactive Data Visualization and Linear Regression in R

-This repository contains my work for **DAT 640 Practical R Activity Four: Interactive Data**.
 The project is divided into three parts:
 1. Creating interactive data visualizations with R.
 2. Completing applied regression labs.
 3. Reflecting on the benefits, applications, and assumptions of linear regression.